frenetic-lang/tutorials/OxMonitor/index.md

 ---
 layout: main
-title: Traffic Monitoring
+title: Traffic Monitoring with Ox
 ---

-In this exercise, you will write a controller that measures the volume of Web traffic on a network.
-To implement monitoring efficiently, you will learn how to read the traffic [statistics] that OpenFlow switches maintain.
-You will compose your new traffic monitor with the [repeater][Ch2] and [firewall][Ch3] you wrote in earlier exercises.
+In this exercise, we will write a controller that measures the volume of Web traffic on a network.
+To implement monitoring efficiently, we will need to read the traffic [statistics] counters that OpenFlow switches maintain.
+You will compose your new traffic monitor with the [repeater][OxRepeater] and [firewall][OxFirewall] you wrote in earlier exercises.

-As usual, you will proceed in two steps: you will first write and test a traffic monitoring function and then implement it efficiently using flow tables and OpenFlow statistics.
+As usual, we will proceed in two steps: first writing and tesing a traffic monitoring function and then implementing it efficiently using flow tables.

 ### The Monitoring Function

-Your monitor must count the total number of packets sent to *and* received from port 80.
+The monitor should count the total number of packets sent to *and* received from port 80.
 Since the `packet_in` function receives all packets, all you need to do is increment a global counter each time `packet_in` receives a new packet: